Expressing Your True Self

 4. Connect your adaptive self with your True Self.
 Invite your socially adaptive self and your inborn True Self to have a discussion.
 Introduce them to each other.
 Invite each aspect to share its point of view.
 Encourage each side of yourself to express fully.

 5. Face your fear of true self-expression.
-Your adaptive self is a protective self, aiming to keep you safe from social ridicule, condemnation and rejection.
+Your adaptive self is protective, aiming to keep you safe from social ridicule, condemnation and rejection.
 Big courage is required to express who you really are.

 Are you expressing who you really are with others?